 Pew Hispanic Center.
 (2004).
 Changing channels and crisscrossing cultures: A survey of Latinos on the news media [Data set]. https://www.pewhispanic.org/2004/04/19/changing-channels-and-crisscrossing-cultures-a-survey-of-latinos-on-the-news-media/

 Bordi, F., & LeDoux, J. E. (1993).
 [Auditory response latencies in rat auditory cortex].
 Unpublished raw data.

 If the data set doesn't have any title, as in the example above, you write a description or use a name from some other place in the dataset (like Project data etc.) in square brackets, without italics.

-If an organization has an established acronym (abbreviation), you write the full name the first time you cite the source, and include the acronym within parentheses, and use only the acronym the subsequent times you cite the same source.
+If an organization has an established acronym (abbreviation), you write the full name the first time you cite the source, include the acronym within parentheses, and use only the acronym the subsequent times you cite the same source.
 Note that if you write the full name within parenthesis, you write the acronym within square brackets, but if you write the full name in the running text you state the acronym within ordinary parentheses.